Nikesh-A97/notes/cloudNotes/awsCloudNotes.md

 - Interconnected by a private network
 - Recommend replicating data/resources across zones

+### AWS Data Centers
+- They are designed for security
+- Where data lives and is processed
+- Each DC is separate and has redundant power, networking and connectivity
+- 50k - 80k physical servers

+#### DCs Design
+- Mitigate environmental risk
+- Anticipates and tolerates failure
+- Critical components are backed up across multiple AZs
+- DC locations are confidential
+- If failure occurs, the traffic of data is diverted

+### Points of Presence
+- PoP locations around the globe
+- Consists of edge locations and regional edge caches
+- Routes requests by measuring connectivity, performance and computing
+- Provides better real-time user experience
+- Content that is not used frequently is absorbed by regional edge caches

 ### AWS infrastructure features
 <ul>
 	<li><b style="color:#f08f18">Elasticity and scalability</b></li>